-Visual Voice bridges that gap with a multi-modal approach to customer service that opens the door to greater self-service adoption, simpler preference collection and easier opt-in compliance.
+Visual Voice bridges the gap between IVR and agent with a multi-modal approach to customer service.
+This approach opens the door to greater self-service adoption, simpler preference collection and easier opt-in compliance.

-For example, the IVR can put a familiar menu in the customer’s hand and provide a mobile-ready visual experience that lets the caller set notification preferences or enroll in services, without waiting on hold or downloading an app.
+Now, a more mobile IVR takes advantage of all the features customers expect from their smartphones.
+For example, the IVR can display a menu of options, show a map or load a form.
+This more mobile IVR puts options in the customer’s hand and provides a mobile-ready visual experience without waiting on hold or downloading an app.

 Visual Voice is both more personal and personable, providing exactly what the customer needs when he or she needs it.
 When a website or email can’t answer a question, people turn to a tried-and-true phone call, and West’s interactive, multi-sensory service will create a truly differentiated and comfortable customer experience.